-1. That the report be noted.
+1. That the report be noted

-- 2. That a further breakdown of the number of workless households, if available, be provided to this panel via a briefing paper. - 3.
+- 2. That a further breakdown of the number of workless households if available be provided to the panel via a briefing paper. - 3.
 That data on urban and rural fly tipping be provided to this panel.